 Students participating in a 3+3 Program may apply for financial aid.
 If deemed eligible to receive financial aid, during the first three years of the program, students work with the undergraduate financial aid office and will receive financial assistance in the amounts appropriate for an undergraduate student.
-Once the student is officially accepted in the law school, the student will receive financial aid at the graduate aid levels and will work with the law school’s financial aid office.
+Once the student is officially accepted in the law school, the student will receive financial aid at the graduate aid levels.

 Once you begin law school, you will be a professional student at George Mason, and you will pay the tuition and fees of the law school.